Skip to content

 For example, residential customers can choose to receive service under the tiered rate or flat rate.
 They also have the option to add the time-of-day rate on either rate choice.

-For more information on the options available to residential customers, please see our residential rates
+For more information on the options available to residential customers, please see residential rates

-Currently, customers with a self-generation system who wish to sell their excess generation to BC Hydro also take service under Rate Schedule 1289 net metering service rate.
+Previously, customers with a self-generation system who wished to sell their excess generation to BC Hydro could also take service under the net metering service rate (Rate Schedule 1289).
+This rate is closing effective July 1, 2026 and a new self-generation rate (Rate Schedule 2289) will apply.

-Under this current rate schedule, any excess generation the customer delivers to BC Hydro is banked as kWh credits, which can be used to offset their current and future billed consumption.
+Under the net metering rate schedule, any excess generation the customer delivers to BC Hydro is banked as kWh credits, which can be used to offset their current and future billed consumption.

 Rebates and Rate Schedule 2289

-In addition to the proposed changes to the self-generation service, BC Hydro has also proposed a new community generation service for multiple customers to collectively contribute to and benefit from community generating facilities.
-Community generation would allow customers who could not otherwise participate to have access to self-generation.
+In addition to the changes to the self-generation service, BC Hydro will now be offering a new community generation service.
+This allows for multiple customers to collectively contribute to and benefit from community generating facilities.
+Community generation allows customers access to self-generation who otherwise couldn’t participate.

 How it works